 With these different options, you can purchase the materials for a Synthetic Ice rink for prices starting at $1,230 (CAD) for an 8’ x 20’ surface which is ⅜ of an inch thick to $6,675 (CAD) for a ½ inch thick, 20’ x 40’ surface.
-The HockeyShot team wants to help as many of our customers as possible to elevate their game with Synthetic Ice that we offer an Incentive Program (Earn 5% Back) to customers which enables you to get free products from HockeyShot to get even more value for your Synthetic Ice investment.
+The HockeyShot team wants to help as many of our customers as possible to elevate their game with Synthetic Ice.
+That is why we offer a Points Rewards Program ($1 off for every 20 points spent) to customers.
+While you can’t use the points to get the Synthetic Ice cheaper, you can use the points to get free products from HockeyShot to enhance the value for your Synthetic Ice investment and training experience.

 Since our Extreme Glide Synthetic Ice lasts on average 15-20 years, we know you will need lots of training products to keep active!

 If Synthetic Ice surfaces are out of your budget range, or if you are interested in an indoor/ outdoor surface which can be assembled, disassembled and reassembled with ease – you should check out: HockeyShot’s Dryland Flooring Tiles.
 Not everyone can monopolize their basement for hockey practice, or skating practice for Elvis Stojko wannabes.
 Dryland Flooring Tiles range in price between $940 CAD for a 8’ x 20’ and $4,420 CAD for a 20’ x 40’ space.